AkanshuAich/video-based-social-app/README.md

 # Video-Based Social App

-A modern, real-time social platform for hosting and participating in audio/video rooms, inspired by platforms like Clubhouse and Twitter Spaces.
+A modern, frontend-only social platform for hosting and participating in audio/video rooms, inspired by platforms like Clubhouse and Twitter Spaces.
+Built for a hackathon demonstration with mock data.

 ## Features